lief-project/LIEF/doc/sphinx/tutorials/07_pe_resource.rst

   ...

-As manipulating a tree is not very convenient, LIEF includes a :class:`~lief.PE.ResourcesManager` which provides an enhanced API to manipulate binary resources
+As manipulating a tree is not very convenient, LIEF exposes a :class:`~lief.PE.ResourcesManager` which provides an enhanced API to manipulate binary resources

 Resource Manager